-Cute clementines and their mandarin orange cousins, tangerines, are both available throughout most of the year, but are truly at their best when they are in season, from late fall through winter.
+These little citrus fruits are available throughout most of the year, but are truly at their best when they are in season, from late fall through winter.

-Recent research has found that there are more benefits to eating mandarin oranges than just that delicious taste.
-Hesperidin, a compound found in orange variety fruits can potentially help protect healthy cells and tissues from up to 33% of damage caused by radiation therapy.
-Also, according to American Institute for Cancer Research, cryptoxanthin, a phytochemical found in tangerines, may reduce the risk of cervical cancer.
+Recent lab and animal research has found that there are more benefits to eating tangerines and mandarin oranges than just their delicious taste.
+Hesperidin, a compound found in the white pith of orange variety fruits can potentially help protect healthy cells and tissues from damage caused by radiation therapy.
+This is a great reason to eat whole, fresh oranges and tangerines over canned fruits or juices.

-Clementines and tangerines taste their best during cold and flu season, a time when their tasty dose of immune-boosting vitamin C, is most needed, especially if your immune system is compromised due to treatment.
+Clementines and tangerines taste their best during the fall and winter months, a time when their tasty dose of vitamin C can help to support the immune system, especially if your immune system is compromised due to treatment.
 They also provide calcium, potassium, and folate, all important nutrients for maintaining cell and tissue health.

 A good tangerine should have no spots or shriveling and should feel heavy for its size.
 They will stay fresh in the refrigerator for over a week, or on the counter for about a week.

 Tangerines and their clementine cousins are delicious additions to salads.
 For a bright combination of colors and tastes, lay the segments on a bed of arugula with olive oil.
 Or try our Fish with Tangerine Miso Sauce.